sweet-tooth-clojure/todo-example/README.md

 ```

 As is tradition for Lispers, let's start at the bottom and work our
 way up.
-In the `-main` function at `<1>`, you can see we're
+In the `-main` function, you can see we're dispatching two
-dispatching two events and then rendering a component.
-Let's walk
+events and then rendering a component.
+Let's walk through the
-through the mechanics of what's going on, and then we'll talk about
+mechanics of what's going on, and then we'll talk about why it works
-why it works the way it does.
+the way it does.

 The first event is: